Wazmo Nariz

 Wazmo Nariz's next recording was the Big Records release Tell Me How To Live.
 The album cover was designed by Rick Landerman, who also designed logos and posters for him.
+It was also issued in a plain white cover, handstamped with "This album jacket is Hand Stamped.
+If it looked nicer, the album wouldn't sound Different!"
 Again, success was limited and five years went by before another recording was released, this time a 12" single "Yahoo Eeeee".

 In 1983 Wazmo briefly served as one of the first hosts of the MTV alternative music program, I.R.S.
 Records Presents The Cutting Edge.
 "Checking Out the Checkout Girl" is included on the 1989 I.R.S. compilation album These People Are Nuts!

 In keeping with Wazmo's quirky reputation, the album cover for "Things Aren't Right" (displayed on the show) has a cover photo that is slightly off-center.
 Nariz's trademark was his tendency to wear two neckties side by side.

 Wazmo has worked with Stan Ridgway under his real name, Larry Grennan, along with his drummer Bruce Zelesnik.
-Zelesnik performed as a permanent member of Stan's band starting in 2002.
+Zelesnik performed as a permanent member of Ridgway's band starting in 2002.

 On the March 14, 2017 broadcast of The Tonight Show Starring Jimmy Fallon, Wazmo's song "Checking Out the Checkout Girl" was sampled as part of the humorous "Do Not Play List" segment.